Glossary

 • Excludes Time Value of Money: Current yield doesn’t consider the time value of money, unlike yield to maturity.

-• Not Suitable for Zero-Coupon Bonds: Since these bonds don’t make periodic interest payments, current yield isn’t applicable.
+• Not Suitable for Zero-Coupon Bonds: Since these bonds don’t make periodic interest payments, it isn’t applicable.

 Current Yield vs. Yield to Maturity (YTM)